ivw/ezmode-intellij/README.md

 EzMode doesn't add as many commands as Vim, for example, but EzMode can use any action that's already available in the IDE.

-EzMode uses the *object-verb* style like Kakoune, instead of Vim's *verb-object*.
+EzMode uses *object-verb* style like Kakoune, rather than Vim's *verb-object* style.
 A few common examples:

 |                           | EzMode | Vim    | Kakoune     |
 |---------------------------|--------|--------|-------------|